skimindex Processing Model

 How the runner persists each OutputKind

-STREAM output with directory, non-terminal step
+STREAM output with output, non-terminal step

 The runner injects tee into the pipe so the byte stream is simultaneously